Asamaurdhava/Y-C-N/README.md

 # 🎯 YouTube Channel Notifier - Smart Relationship-Based Notifications

-**🏆 Built for GitHub "For The Love of Code" 2025 Hackathon**
+**🏆 Built for GitHub "For The Love of Code" 2025 Hackathon** **Category: World Wide Wonders** - A surprisingly useful web extension that reveals your true YouTube relationships

 *Built with the sophisticated assistance of Claude Code - where AI-powered development meets human creativity*